DragonSenses/Curiosity/Rust/ch-9/ch09-03-to-panic-or-not-to-panic.md

 When your code performs an operation that could put a user at risk if it's called using invalid values, your code should verify the values are valid first and panic if the values aren't valid.
 This is mostly for safety reasons: attempting to operate on invalid data can expose your code to vulnerabilities.
 This is the main reason the standard library will call `panic!` if you attempt an out-of-bounds memory access: trying to access memory that doesn't belong to the current data structure is a common security problem.

+#### Function Contracts

+Functions often have *contracts*: their behavior is only guaranteed if the inputs meet particular requirements.
+Panicking when the contract is violated makes sense because a contract violation always indicates a caller-side bug, and it's not a kind of error you want the calling code to have to explicitly handle.
+In fact, there's no reasonable way for calling code to recover; the calling *programmers* need to fix the code.
+Contracts for a function, especially when a violation will cause a panic, should be explained in the API documentation for the function.

+#### Using Rust's Type System

+Having lots of error checks in all of your functions would be verbose and annoying.
+Fortunately, you can use Rust's type system (and thus the type checking done by the compiler) to do many of the checks for you.
+If your function has a particular type as a parameter, you can proceed with your code's logic knowing that the compiler has already ensured you have a valid value.
+For example, if you have a type rather than an `Option`, your program expects to have *something* rather than *nothing*.
+Your code then doesn't have to handle two cases for the `Some` and `None` variants: it will only have one case for definitely having a value.
+Code trying to pass nothing to your function won't even compile, so your function doesn't have to check for that case at runtime.
+Another example is using an unsigned integer type such as `u32`, which ensures the parameter is never negative.